django-cms/django-cms/docs/extending_cms/api_references.rst

     Item that opens ``url`` in the modal.

-.. class:: Break
+.. class:: Break(identifier=None)

-    A visual break for menus.
+    A visual break for menus. ``identifier`` may be provided to make this item searchable.

 .. class:: ButtonList(extra_classes=None, position=LEFT)